SalesforceLabs/OrgCheck/docs/index.md

 - It requires no additional software or platform whatsoever.
 - All you need is to install the application in your org from the AppExchange.
 - No custom object will be added, no external connection, all stays in your browser and your org.
-- The app is free of use: open sourced, available on the AppExchange for free and a support on slack and GitHub.
+- The app is free of use: open sourced and available on the AppExchange (thanks to the great program called **Salesforce Labs** at Salesforce).
 - Please use [this deck](http://sfdc.co/OrgCheck-Presentation) with your colleagues, company or customers to present the application before installing it and using it for your org.
 - Keep in mind that Org Check is not a Salesforce product.
 It has not been officially tested or documented by Salesforce.
 Also Salesforce support is not available for Org Check.
 Support is based on open source participation and requests are managed (as we can) via GitHub at https://github.com/SalesforceLabs/OrgCheck/issues.